In this book, you'll learn to talk to your computer. That's all programming is, by the way.

 - Try to prevent error: When documenting something technical, it's simply not good enough to be thorough and accurate.
 Software in particular is difficult and frustrating, especially when something like a typo can be magnified into a baffling failure.
 Any good text will proactively anticipate trouble spots and try to prevent failure.
 As seen in the mechanical examples above, Getting Started took great care to use callouts containing warnings and reminders.

 - Try to have some fun: Computers can be extraordinarily boring.
-While the goofy humor of Getting Started certainly won't work for every kind of documentation, there's always an opportunity to inject at least a little bit of sly humor.
+While the goofiness of Getting Started certainly won't work for every kind of documentation, there's always an opportunity to inject at least a little bit of sly humor.
 (That said, like any spice, humor should be used with great caution.)

 We are all 14